Branding has an interesting dual nature that makes it both an advantage and a disadvantage for the little guy.

-Recently, an exceptional article by Marc Barros addressed this issue of why companies should brand on perceptions instead of reality.
+Recently, an exceptional article by Marc Barros addressed this issue of why companies should brand on .
 The stupidly simple reason is because people buy on perceptions, not reality.

 Some of the examples Barros chose were hilarious but entirely true:

 Perception: Drink this beer and you will be like this guy.

 Reality: This girl to guy ratio is about right.